What is Cathodoluminescence?

-Cathodoluminescence (CL), light generated by irradiation of material with fast electrons, is used to characterize optical properties on the nanoscale.
+Cathodoluminescence imaging is also an ideal tool to study geological samples.
 The CL emission from a rock gives insights into crystal growth, zonation, cementation, replacement, deformation, provenance, trace elements, and defect structures.
 This can be used to fingerprint rocks and reveal interesting spatial textures on a submicron scale.
 It has proven to be an excellent and non-destructive complement in geochronology to larger and more cumbersome techniques, such as mass spectrometry.